 3. Initial Ground Operations and First Battle of the Matanikau (19 August)

 The 11,000 Marines on Guadalcanal initially concentrated on forming a loose defensive perimeter around Lunga Point and the airfield, moving the landed supplies within the perimeter and finishing the airfield.
 In four days of intense effort, the supplies were moved from the landing beach into dispersed dumps within the perimeter.
-Work began on the airfield immediately, mainly using captured Japanese equipment.
-On 12 August the airfield was named Henderson Field after Lofton R. Henderson, a Marine aviator who was killed during the Battle of Midway.
-By 18 August the airfield was ready for operation.during the campaign.
+Work had begun on the airfield immediately, mainly using captured Japanese equipment.

 On the evening of 12 August, a 25-man U.S. Marine patrol, led by Lieutenant Colonel Frank Goettge landed by boat west of the US Marine Lunga perimeter, east of Point Cruz and west of the Japanese perimeter at Matanikau River, on a reconnaissance mission with a secondary objective of contacting a group of Japanese troops that U.S. forces believed might be willing to surrender.
 Soon after the patrol landed, a nearby platoon of Japanese naval troops attacked and almost completely wiped out the Marine patrol.
 On 19 August, three companies of the U.S. 5th Marine Regiment attacked the Japanese troop concentration west of the Matanikau.
 This was the first of several major actions around the Matanikau River.